mlinfra-io/mlinfra/docs/code/local/minikube.md

-`minikube` deploys MLOps `stack` on top of [minikube cluster](https://minikube.sigs.k8s.io/) on your machine.
-Please ensure that docker is installed and running on your machine, along with the latest version of minikube.

 # Minikube Deployment in Local Environment 🚀

 This directory contains YAML configurations for deploying applications using **Minikube**.
 Minikube is a tool that enables you to run Kubernetes clusters locally, making it an excellent choice for development and testing.